zar67/Portfolio/_games/2022-04-28-symptoms-please.md

 tags: [Student Project, CGD, Coursework, Unity]
 ---

-Symptoms Please is the result of my final year project at UWE Bristol, it is a mobile game used to teach young people about STIs.
+Symptoms Please is the result of my final year creative technologies project at UWE Bristol, it is a mobile game used to teach young people about STIs.

 A video of the project can be seen <a href="https://youtu.be/Hir3TNHPba0" target="_blank">here</a>.